chronologicaldot/CopperLang/README.md

 New functionality can be added through objects inheriting the class Cu::ForeignFunc, which are then passed to the engine via Engine::addForeignFunction().
 This class contains a single method - "call()" - that is to return true if the "result" parameter is set.

 The method "call()" is called whenever the name associated with the function (the string passed to Engine::addForeignFunction()) is called in Copper.

+A number of helper classes have been provided for adding functions and class methods directly (so that there is no need to implement Cu::ForeignFunc).

 ## Legal